DanielTockan/Rainforest-Store/README.md

 populated_product = PopulatedProductSchema()
 ```

 Both the product schema and populated product schema were imported to the product controller and available for instantiaition.
-This gave me a great level of control of the JSON object datapoints that were returned from each route.
-I could decide which schema to use based on which specific datapoints were necessary for that part of the user journey.
+This provided a great level of control of the JSON object datapoints that could be returned from each route.
+Decisions on the correcy schema to use could be made based on the specific datapoints necessary for that part of the user journey.

 This was demonstrated with the "get_products" and the "get_single_product" functions: